© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gors Defended Enclosure is a scheduled monument protected by Cadw under reference CD266.
 View the official record →

-Gors Defended Enclosure is a prehistoric defensive earthwork located in Ceredigion, Wales, and is recorded in the Cadw Scheduled Ancient Monument register under reference CD266.
+Gors Defended Enclosure is a prehistoric fortified settlement located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under Cadw reference CD266.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD266.

 Gors Defended Enclosure dates from the prehistoric period, and is classified as a enclosure - defensive.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gors Defended Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD266.